CO2 Life Safety

 If you suspect a CO2 leak, leave the area immediately and alert others to do the same.
 Call emergency services to report the leak.
 Do not try to stop the leak or investigate the source of the leak yourself.

 Modern CO2 sensors use non-dispersive infrared (NDIR) technology.
-The sensors detect the absorption of infrared light at a wavelength equal to the size of a CO2 molecule in a sample of air.
+The NDIR sensor system detects the absorption of infrared light at a wavelength equal to the size of a CO2 molecule in a sample of air.
 The amount of infrared light measured is proportional to the number of CO2 molecules in the air.
 The monitor then displays the CO2 levels in parts per million (ppm) on a screen, in an application or sends it to another device that controls an alarm system.

 High levels of carbon dioxide can lead to symptoms such as headaches, fatigue, dizziness and nausea.
 Prolonged exposure to high levels of carbon dioxide can also lead to more serious health issues, such as respiratory problems and asphyxiation.